Are you interested in being a dental assistant?

 Reliability is an essential quality, along with attention to detail and a comfortable grasp on multi-tasking.
 Because a dental assistant interacts with the staff and patients alike, strong communication and interpersonal skills are also expected.

 Candidates for dental assistants should have a positive demeanor and enjoy interacting with others.
-He or she will also be expected to have a good manual dexterity, as the tools used in dental practice require precision.
+Dental assistants will also be expected to have a good manual dexterity, as the tools used in dental practice require precision.

 Due to the assisting nature of this job, candidates should be comfortable working closely with other staff members as a team.
-The hard skills for this position such as chairside assistance, office management, and dental practices, are typically taught through career training.
+The hard skills for this position such as chairside assistance and other dental practices can be taught through career training.

 How to Become a Dental Assistant